core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The "NoSec" security group name MUST be only used to represent the case of group communication without any security.
 This typically results in CoAP messages that do not include any security group name, identifier, or security-related data structures.

 ### Group Creation and Membership ### {#sssec-group-creation}
 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port 5683.
 Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the group's associated UDP port.
 These endpoints/devices are the group members.
 The configuring entity can be, for example, a local application with pre-configuration, a user, a software developer, a cloud service, or a local commissioning tool.
 Also, the devices sending CoAP requests to the group in the role of CoAP client need to be configured with the same information, even though they are not necessarily group members.
-One way to configure a client is to supply it with a CoAP Group URI.
+One way to configure a client is to supply it with a group URI.
 The IETF does not define a mandatory protocol to accomplish CoAP group creation. {{RFC7390}} defined an experimental protocol for configuration of group membership for unsecured group communication, based on JSON-formatted configuration resources.
 For IPv6 CoAP groups, common multicast address ranges that are used to configure group addresses from are ff1x::/16 and ff3x::/16.

-To create an application group, a configuring entity may configure a resource (name) or set of resources on CoAP endpoints, such that a CoAP request with Group URI sent by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
-These servers are the application group members.
+To create an application group, a configuring entity may configure a resource (name) or a set of resources on CoAP endpoints, such that a CoAP request sent to a group URI by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
+These servers are the members of the application group.

 To create a security group, a configuring entity defines an initial subset of the related security material.
 This comprises a set of group properties including the cryptographic algorithms and parameters used in the group, as well as additional information relevant throughout the group life-cycle, such as the security group name and description.
 This task MAY be entrusted to a dedicated administrator, that interacts with a Group Manager as defined in {{chap-oscore}}.
 After that, further security materials to protect group communications have to be generated, compatible with the specified group configuration.